How do I become an underwater cameraman?

 Aim to understand their biology, some successful underwater camera operators have degrees in Marine Biology or a similar subject.
 I went to Plymouth University and studied Environmental Science, it gave me a huge appreciation for the complexities of ecosystems and helps in understanding their interconnections.

 Being able to get as close as possible to your subjects is vital for underwater photography and this relies on you being able to “read” your subject’s behavior.
-Empathize with them, and if you can’t, learn how to.
+Empathize with them.
 Different species have different comfort zones.

 Degree or not, love life in all it’s forms.

-Learn to tell a story with your underwater photography
+Learn to tell a story with your underwater filming

 This might seem like a no brainer, of course you need to tell a story….but when you think about it ….How do you tell a story?
 This is where watching other people’s work can help.
 Pick your favorite part of any underwater wildlife documentary and analyze what is the story and visually how it is being presented.
 Is it a softer introduction with an establishing wide shot or more of a cryptic intro with a surrealistic opening shot that makes the viewer ask “What am I looking at?”
 The subject becomes clear, but now what is it doing?
 How does the story play out and how does it conclude?